getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

     category: docs
 ---

-!!!!
-These advanced features are only available in **Grav 1.1.x**.
-They will not work in Grav 1.0.x

-There are some advanced features in the blueprints which allow you to extend them and to have dynamic fields.
+There are advanced features in the blueprints which allow you to extend them and to have dynamic fields.

 ## Defining Validation Rules